 Skip to Content

-Chia seeds don’t really have any taste to me, but I prefer to eat them WITH something.
-So I decided to take my summer zucchini bounty and mix it with my newfound chia seed bounty and make: Morning Energy Muffins!
+I’m one of those hit-snooze-eight-times then wonder why I’m late kind of people.
+That is to say, not a morning person!
+When I received a bag of Chia Seeds for review, I wondered what to make with them.
+Chia seeds don’t have any taste to me, so I prefer to eat them with something.
+So I decided to take my summer zucchini bounty and mix it with my chia seed bounty and make: Morning Energy Zucchini Chia Seed Muffins!

 For your own yummy Zucchini Chia Seed Muffins, try my recipe: